nelsonfigueroa/github-email-scraper/README.md

 Usage: example.rb [options]
     -u, --username=USERNAME          Specify GitHub username
     -r, --repository=REPOSTORY       Specify GitHub repository
+    -p, --page=PAGE                  Specify the commit page to begin scraping from
 ```

 ## Examples

 A regular scraping operation would look like this.
+If you do not specify `-p`, the scraper will begin from page 1.
 The rate limit will be exceeded on large repositories:

 ```
 $ ruby main.rb -u torvalds -r linux